Cyphodias-Dev/Blog-30-Day-MyDFIR-SOC-Analyst-Challenge/README.md

 And here is our list of IP addresses that have attempted a brute force attack to try and gain root access.

-### Day 13 - How To Install Elastic Agent on Ubuntu
+## Day 13 - How To Install Elastic Agent on Ubuntu
+**Objective:  Install Elastic Agent onto Linux Ubuntu Server.**

 Just like the last two (fleet server & Windows Server) the first step is to add a policy for our agent.
 - Under the hamburger menu we'll open up Fleet under the Management section.
 - Within Fleet we'll select "Agent policies" and click on the blue button "Create agent policy" on the right.